Thursday, October 25, 2018

 Immediately, my T-mobile plan gained cellular access.

-Geographically, Delhi is an equal distance between Tibet, Pakistan, and Nepal.
+Geographically, Delhi is equal distance between Pakistan, the Buddhist nation of Nepal, and the mostly-Buddhist nation of Tibet.
 Once part of India, Pakistan was created by the British in 1947 with sovereignty and given a Muslim majority.
 India was given a Hindu majority.
 Currently, India, Pakistan, and Bangladesh belong to the Commonwealth of Nations.

 India is the birthplace of Buddhism, and Delhi has fame in the epic Chinese fable about a Buddhist monk and his immortal bodyguards.
 It is titled Journey to the West, and it was written in the 1500s.
 Modern films and miniseries are still made about it.
 According to the travelogue, their pilgrimage passed through the city, as well as Agra.